shan-ali/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name must be used.
 This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/admin/authorization/node/).

-Get the kub-api server load-balancer IP.
+Get the kube-api server load-balancer IP.
 ```
 LOADBALANCER_ADDRESS=172.22.5.30
 ```

 Generate a kubeconfig file for the first worker node.

-On controller-1:
+On `controller-1`:
 ```
 {
   kubectl config set-cluster kubernetes-the-hard-way \